Winter Riding: How To Stay Safe and Enjoy Your Ride

 My checklist to stay safe this winter:

-- Ride slow and avoid potholes, bridges, alleys, unpaved roads and any construction.
+Ride slow - avoid potholes, bridges, alleys, unpaved roads and any construction.
 Brake early and thoughtfully and take your time on turns.
 If I have to dismount to get across a grated bridge filled with enraged motorists, it’s a much better option than risking a potential slip.

-- The best advice I can give for keeping warm in the winter is to ride hard, try to get your blood pumping.
+The best advice? - ride hard, try to get your blood pumping.
 This helps aid in circulation, keeping your body temperature up and your extremities nice and warm.

 This jersey is so warm, I can get away with a pair of thermal bib tights and the jersey in even the chilliest of winter mornings.
 It's wicking merino wool fabric keeps me dry, warm and smelling fresh.
 Also, it looks amazing with anything.
 This is definitely a jersey I can wear to work, class, dinner and a movie.
 It's accessibility is unbeatable.